-As part of keeping the loan from going into default, borrower must maintain property insurance coverage naming the Sponsor as loss payee in first position or additional insured if the loan is a junior lien.
-If borrower fails to maintain the necessary insurance, the Sponsor may take out force placed insurance to cover the property while the Borrower puts a new insurance policy in place.
+As part of keeping the loan from going into default, Borrower must maintain property insurance coverage naming the Sponsor as loss payee.
+If Borrower fails to maintain the necessary insurance, the Sponsor may use non-grant funds to take out force placed insurance to cover the property while the Borrower puts a new insurance policy in place.
 All costs for installing the necessary insurance will be added to the loan balance at time of installation of Borrower's new insurance.

 When a property is located in a 100-year flood plain, the Borrower will be required to carry the necessary flood insurance.
-A certificate of insurance for flood and for standard property insurance naming the Sponsor as additional insured will be required at close of escrow.
+A certificate of insurance for flood and for standard property insurance naming the Sponsor as loss payee will be required at close of escrow.
 The Sponsor must verify the insurance on an annual basis.

 Property taxes must be kept current during the term of the loan.
 If the Borrower fails to maintain payment of property taxes, the Sponsor may pay the taxes current and add the balance of the tax payment plus any penalties to the balance of the loan.
-Wherever possible, the Sponsor encourages Borrower to have impound accounts set up with their first mortgage wherein they pay their taxes and insurance as part of their monthly mortgage payment.
+Wherever possible, the Sponsor encourages Borrower to have impound accounts set up with their first mortgagee wherein they pay their taxes and insurance as part of their monthly mortgage payment.